 The volume of customer and employee feedback is increasing and more and more of this feedback is in the form of open-ended text comments.
 Naturally you need to respond to every customer complaint but what else should you do with this pile of unstructured data if anything?

 1. Do you really need to analyze text?

 You need to identify and list any and every tool and platform that is gathering and/or storing customer comments (Signals).
-Signals come via many channels and reside in many platforms: survey tools, customer experience management platforms, social media sites, product forums, contact center software, spontaneous emails and web-forms.
+This will define the magnitude of your challenge.
+Signals come via many channels and reside in many platforms: survey tools, customer experience management or CRM platform, social media sites, product forums, contact center platform, spontaneous emails and web-forms.

-If you receive a few hundred comments a month, we recommend that you manually categorize them.
-If the volume gets closer to one thousand or more per month, you need to acquire a tool or service to make sense of the Signals.
+If you receive a few hundred comments a month, we recommend that you manually tabulate or classify them.
+If the volume gets closer to one thousand or more per month, you need to acquire an analysis tool or a service to make sense of the Signals.

-4. Do you need to run the text analysis in close to real-time or as periodic projects
+4. Do you need to run customer experience text analysis in close to real-time or as periodic projects?

 STEP 2: Decide how to categorize customer comments (Signals)